aarnphm/aarnphm.github.io/content/thoughts/writing.md

 > When writing in public, there is a common idea that you should make it *accessible*.
 This is a left over from mass media.
 Words addressed to a large and diverse set of people need to be simple and clear and free of jargon.
 It is valuable to write clearly of course, to a degree.
 Clear writing is clear thinking

 See also: [this](https://www.youtube.com/watch?v=FGqbUHOTog8&ab_channel=buildspace)

+## protocol.

+> Why do you build software for writing over protocol such as file?